Search

 watering small tree

 Although the size of mature trees demonstrates they’ve survived drought on their own many times before, experts suggest providing additional water if they’ve received no supplemental water or rainfall for more than four weeks.
-Thankfully, recent rains in San Antonio were a shot-in-the-arm at just the right time.

-Apply in a circular motion to allow water to soak in thoroughly.
-An inch of water can percolate 6 inches into the soil where many of a tree’s water-absorbing tree roots are located.
+You can fit supplemental tree watering within Stage 3 watering windows.
+Hand-watering with a hose is still the most precise method for watering trees.
+A water wand with a cut-off makes it easy: apply in a circular motion to allow water to soak in thoroughly.
+An inch of water can percolate six inches into the soil where many of a tree’s water-absorbing tree roots are located.

 Once you understand this concept, you can use it to your advantage when applying water:

-1. Around the tree trunk’s root ball (at least 10 inches away from the trunk).
+• Around the tree trunk’s root ball (at least 10 inches away from the trunk).

-2. Along the drip line.
+• Along the drip line.
 Think of an umbrella: the drip line is the circle around the perimeter where water sheds directly from the canopy to the ground.

 During drought, when your goal is not really growing the tree larger but helping it survive, the area around the trunk well inside the drip line is a good area to focus on.
-In part because the density of roots may be higher a little closer to the trunk and also because the tree’s shade keeps water from immediately evaporating, allowing it to be absorbed.
+In part because the density of roots may be higher a little closer to the trunk and because the tree’s shade keeps water from immediately evaporating, allowing it to be absorbed.

 As usual, avoid wetting the trunk itself — start at least 10 inches away from the bark — and avoid obsessively oversaturating the soil under your trees.
 Remember, fine roots grow close to the surface not just for water but also for oxygen.
 Too much water can suffocate them!

-• Don’t prune excessively.
+• Don’t prune trees excessively.
 Instead, use a certified arborist for major pruning (generally on a five-year cycle) and listen to their suggestions.

-• Don’t install new sod or artificial turf during a drought; it can interrupt the function and recovery of a tree’s fine root system.
+• Don’t install new sod or artificial turf during a drought.
+It can interrupt the function and recovery of a tree’s fine root system.
 Instead, add mulch (less than 2 inches) or compost (1/2 inch per year) to increase your soil’s moisture-holding capacity.

 • Don’t use high-nitrogen fertilizer or weed-and-feed products around trees as they can cause rapid growth and quickly use up a tree’s energy stores.